CCMS-UCSD/GNPSDocumentation/docs/datasets.md

 # MassIVE Datasets

 MassIVE is an online repository for publicly available datasets.
 MassIVE provides a location for researchers to access datasets that have been made available by others, oftentimes alongside publication.
 The datasets available remain alive long after publication.
+At GNPS, users will be able to

+1. Browse datasets - Explore all public GNPS datasets
+2. Download datasets - Download full dataset for offline processing/reanalysis
+3. Re-Analyze datasets - Online reanalysis with GNPS tools.
+Compare public data to your own
+4. Comment on datasets - Make public comments on public datasets to start a community discussion
+5. Subscribe to datasets - Subscribe to updates to datasets, e.g. Updated data from submitter, new identifications/analogs by Continuous Identification

-At GNPS, users will be able to browse datasets, download datasets, and comment on datasets.
-These comments can be accompanied with new data or new analysis that enriches the MassIVE dataset.
-Additionally, users can subscribe to specific datasets.
-While the underlying data may not change, the analysis and understanding of the data will continue to improve.
-To enhance the analysis, datasets submitted to MassIVE through GNPS will be periodically searched against the ever growing annotated spectral libraries and new putative identifications within those datasets are reported to subscribers.
+To enhance the analysis, datasets submitted to MassIVE through GNPS will be periodically searched against the ever growing annotated spectral libraries and new putative identifications within those datasets.
 Beyond new identifications within a dataset, subscribers will also be made aware of other datasets that exhibit chemical similarities to the subscribed dataset.
 This allows for users to be connected via their research interest to similar datasets.

+## Submitting GNPS-MassIVE Datasets

 Here we will describe how to upload data into MassIVE specifically for GNPS.

 For more detailed information about general MassIVE dataset submission see [here](http://proteomics.ucsd.edu/service/massive/documentation/submit-data/).

-## Submitting GNPS-MassIVE Datasets

 At the [GNPS splash screen](https://gnps.ucsd.edu/ProteoSAFe/static/gnps-splash.jsp), users can click this icon